Walkers (snack foods)

-Walkers is a British snack food manufacturer mainly operating in the UK and Ireland.
-The company is best known for manufacturing potato crisps and other (non-potato-based) snack foods.
-In 2013, it held 56% of the British crisp market.
+Walkers Snack Foods Limited, trading as Walkers, is a British snack food manufacturer operating in the Great Britain and Ireland markets.
+The company manufactures potato crisps and snack foods both under its own brand and others, and are largest crisp manufacturer of Britain.
 Walkers was founded in 1948 in Leicester, England, by Henry Walker.
-In 1989, Walkers was acquired by Lay's owner, Frito-Lay, a division of PepsiCo.
+The Walkers family sold the business in 1970 to American food producer Standard Brands.
+Since 1989, Walkers has been under ownership of PepsiCo, owners of US snack brand Frito-Lay.

-The Walkers factory in Leicester produces over 11 million bags of crisps per day, using about 800 tons of potatoes.
+The Walkers factory in Leicester, the largest crisp production plant in the world, produces over 11 million bags of crisps per day, using about 800 tons of potatoes.
 According to the BBC television programme Inside the Factory, production of a bag of crisps takes approximately 35 minutes from the moment the raw potatoes are delivered to the factory, to the point at which finished product leaves the dispatch bay for delivery to customers.
-The company produces a variety of flavours for its crisps.
-The three main varieties are: Cheese and Onion (introduced in 1954), Salt and Vinegar (introduced in 1967) and Ready Salted.
-Other varieties include: Worcester Sauce, Roast Chicken, Prawn Cocktail, Smoky Bacon, Tomato Ketchup, and Pickled Onion.
+The company sells its namesake Walkers crisps in a variety of flavours, the main three of which are Cheese and Onion (introduced in 1954), Salt and Vinegar (introduced in 1967) and Ready Salted.
+In addition, Walkers also produce other bagged snacks in its sub-brands including Quavers, Sensations, Wotsits and Monster Munch, and they also produce Doritos among its non-Walkers branded snacks.

 The Leicester-born former England international footballer Gary Lineker has been the face of the brand since 1995, featuring in most of its popular commercials and successful advertising campaigns.
-For the 2011 Comic Relief, four celebrities each represented four new flavours.
-The Walkers brand (under PepsiCo) sponsors the UEFA Champions League and the Super Cup for the UK and Irish markets.
-In 2019, Walkers reunited with the Spice Girls, with the 1990s girl band featuring in a campaign.

-Since 2008, Walkers has run its "Do Us a Flavour" campaign, challenging the British public to think up unique flavours for its crisps.
-Six flavours were chosen from among the entries and released as special editions.
-Consumers could vote on their favourite, and the winner would become a permanent flavour.
-In 2018, Walkers launched six new flavours to celebrate the brand's seventieth birthday, with each flavour representing a different decade.
+Walkers has sponsored several events in the British and Irish markets such as the UEFA Champions League and the Super Cup.
+The company employs over 4,000 people in 15 locations around the UK and the official Walkers website states that an estimated "11 million people will eat a Walkers product every day".